 Good architecture, as good filmmaking, responds to the human condition in narrative form.
 Both encapsulate culture as the experience of space and time.

-ArchFilmFest brings together the key positions and preoccupations that straddle the border between architecture and filmmaking.
-By providing a platform for these disciplines to meet, creating dialogue around form, content, technique and technology, we are promoting a deeper collaboration between them.
-From storytelling themes to the new frontiers opened by CGI and virtual reality, to architecture as central film ‘character’, this festival will promote a multifarious interpretation of the core premise.
+The Archfilmfest London brings together key positions and preoccupations that straddle the border between architecture and filmmaking.
+By providing a platform for these disciplines to meet, creating dialogue around form, content, technique and technology, we promote deeper collaboration between innovations in both mediums.